vrischmann/zig-sqlite/README.md

 sqlite.linkLibC();
 ```

-If you need to define custom [compime-time options](https://www.sqlite.org/compile.html#overview) for sqlite, modify the flags (second argument to `addCSourceFile`).
+If you need to define custom [compile-time options](https://www.sqlite.org/compile.html#overview) for sqlite, modify the flags (second argument to `addCSourceFile`).

 Now it's just a matter of linking your `build.zig` target(s) to this library instead of the system one: